sopyer/b/content/post/vulkan-shader-sample.md

 date: 2017-09-19T20:57:38+03:00
 ---

 In previous blog post I presented simple Vulkan program, which was mostly initialization/deinitialization sequences.
 I replaced rendering with simple clear.
 In this blog post I'll explain how to do actual rendering.
 I thought that simple triangle will be too boring, so instead I decided to illustrate shaders with [primitive raytracing example from ShaderToy](https://www.shadertoy.com/view/Xds3zN).
+Here is video which shows what we will achieve: {{< youtube 9X-SRsXeYzQ >}}

-Also first I want to list few interesting Vulkan articles, which I encountered since last time:
+But first I want to list few interesting Vulkan articles, which I encountered since last time:

 - Quick intro to Vulkan: https://renderdoc.org/vulkan-in-30-minutes.html
 - Vulkan objects diagram explaining their relations: http://gpuopen.com/understanding-vulkan-objects/